Microsoft/azure-docs.pt-pt/articles/dns/cli-samples.md

 ms.lasthandoff: 11/20/2019
 ms.locfileid: "74212486"
 ---
-# <a name="azure-cli-examples-for-azure-dns"></a>Azure CLI examples for Azure DNS
+# <a name="azure-cli-examples-for-azure-dns"></a>Exemplos de CLI do Azure para o DNS do Azure

-The following table includes links to Azure CLI examples for Azure DNS.
+A tabela a seguir inclui links para CLI do Azure exemplos para o DNS do Azure.

 | | |
 |-|-|